iamharryliu/vigilant-broccoli/projects/nx-workspace/apps/ui/personal-website-frontend/src/assets/blogs/2024-03-27-Coding_From_Scratch_Part_2:_What_is_CSS_and Styling_Your_Site-coding.md

 - spacing (margin and padding)
 - backgrounds
 - borders
-- and many more options.
+- and many more options

+## CSS Implementation

 **CSS can be implemented on HTML files in 3 different ways**: